amjiuzi/222/content/authors/admin/_index.md

 ---

 I am a senior student at [China Pharmaceutical University] (http://www.cpu.edu.cn), pursuing my vision of addressing rare diseases and unmet medical needs.
 I focus on the intersection of pharmaceutical science and nano technology to build novel theranostic systems that can improve the therapeutic efficiency and treatment experience.

-Previously, my lifelong fascination with LEGO design and chemo-immune therapy led me to become an innovator in research on designing co-delivery platform for MDR reversal and augmented apoptosis.

 I am actively contributing to carrier optimization, and methods that I implemented are controlling geometric and mechanical properties for better nanoscale precision.
 In my spare time, I enjoy participat in seminars on the practical applications of LEGO-based engineering and programming.